finos/common-domain-model/documentation/source/documentation.rst

 * **Normalisation of the data representation**

   * Strong data type attributes such as numbers, Boolean, or enumerations are used where possible to create a series of normalised elections within terms used in ISDA documentation and create a data representation of the legal agreement that is machine readable and executable.
 This approach allows CDM users to define normalised elections into a corresponding legal agreement template to support functional processes.
-  * In practice the use of elections expressed in a ``string`` format has been restricted, as ``string`` requires language parsing and disassembling to be machine executable.
+  * In practice the use of elections expressed in a ``string`` format has been restricted, as the ``string`` format is generally unsuitable for the support of standardised functional processes.

 The components of the legal agreement model specified in the CDM are detailed in the section below.